diego0020/lab_vision/lab8_cnn/README.md

 - pooling
 - normalisation

-Specially try to understand the dimension of their inputs and outputs.
+Specifically, try to understand the dimensions of their inputs and outputs.
+How are they connected?
+How the data flows accross the network?

 ## 2. Training CNN